-Sever's disease occurs mainly in active children aged 8 to 15 years old and results in heel pain.
-We look at the symptoms, causes and treatment of Severs Disease as well as interview a top sports physiotherapist about the injury.
+Sever's disease occurs mainly in active children aged 8 to 15 years old and results in pain at the back of the heel.

 Severs disease is often associated with a rapid growth spurt.
 As the bones get longer, the muscles and tendons become tighter as they cannot keep up with the bone growth.
-The point at which the Achilles tendon attaches to the heel becomes inflamed and the bone starts to crumble (a lot like Osgood Schlatters disease of the knee).
+The point at which the Achilles tendon attaches to the heel becomes inflamed and the bone starts to crumble (a lot like osgood schlatters disease of the knee).
+Tight calf muscles may contribute as the range of motion at the ankle is reduced resulting in more strain on the achilles tendon.

-Sever's disease is the second most common injury of this type (called an apophysitis) seen in youngsters after Osgood Schlatters' of the knee.
+Sever's disease is the second most common injury of this type which is known as an apophysitis.
 The condition will usually settle within 6 months, although it can persist for longer.

 The aim of treatment is to reduce the pain and inflammation when gently stretch the muscles.
 There is likely to be no magic instant cure and the young athlete may have to be patient while they grow.